Katelynn MarfousiKM

 Examples of strategic communications

-I will highlight the importance of strategic communication through the power of storytelling.
+I will highlight the importance of strategic communication through the power of storytelling in business.
 Sit down at your nearest campfire (or build one if you have to) and listen to my sultry voice as I tell you these business stories.

 You can borrow this one.